Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Detail of the façade of the Whitney Museum in New York. | ©Julia Juncadella

-This museum, which has been able to enrapture even Michelle Obama herself, who attended the opening of the new building in 2015, will surprise you.
-In this article I explain how to get tickets at a very affordable price, the best days of the week to visit it, what works you can't miss inside and everything you need to know to make the most of your visit.
+This museum, which has been able to enrapture even Michelle Obama herself, who attended the inauguration of the new building in 2015, will surprise you.
+In this article I explain how to get tickets at a very affordable price, the best days of the week to visit, what works you can not miss inside and everything you need to know to make the most of your visit.
 Keep reading!

 The best and fastest option